The Artist Researcher: artists and museums working together

 1.30pm: panel 3: ‘Difficult material – navigating ethical challenges in collections’

 Artists research can raise challenging issues about collections, particularly around colonial-era artefacts or historic human remains.
-This panel discussion between artists and museum representatives asks how these conversations between artist and institution can be best made productive for audiences, institutions and artists?
+This panel discussion asked how these conversations between artist and institution can be best made productive for audiences, museums and artists?

 Chair: Dr Jane Wildgoose – Artist and researcher.
 Panelists, Victoria Adukwei Bulley – Artist, writer and film maker, Abeera Kamran – Artist and designer, Dr Hannah Young – Public engagement fellow, Victoria and Albert Museum.